 Analyzing iShares China Large-Cap ETF's Unusual Options Activity

-On Wednesday, shares of iShares China Large-Cap ETF (NYSE:FXI) saw unusual options activity.
-After the option alert, the stock price moved up to $41.16.
+Shares of iShares China Large-Cap ETF (NYSE:FXI) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $41.23.

 - Option Type: TRADE